DevRanbir/DevRanbir.github.io/CHATBOX_README.md

 3. Click the "Test" button in the chatbox header
 4. You should see a test response appear

-### Full Integration Test
+### Thread Structure Test
-1. Complete Telegram setup
-2. Send a message from the website
+1. Send multiple messages from the website
-3. Check your Telegram for the notification
-4. Reply in Telegram
-5. Verify the response appears on the website
+2. Check Firebase console to see thread structure
+3. Verify messages are organized properly
+4. Test message cleanup functionality

 ## File Structure